upfrontjs/framework/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

-**Describe how this would benefit the project/others** A clear and consise description of how this will improve the library or the work of others.
+**Describe how this would benefit the project/others** A clear and concise description of how this will improve the library or the work of others.
 Ex.
 This shortens the frequently repeated method calls when the developer [...]

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered and whether there is a workaround currently.

 **Additional context**
 Add any other context or screenshots about the feature request here.